Tehcn/pulse-language-support/README.md

-# pulse README
+# Pulse

-This is the README for your extension "pulse".
-After writing up a brief description, we recommend including the following sections.
+Pulse is a programming language built for graphics programming.
+It's currently a work in progress.

 ## Features